ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 R is saying, I know you want me to calculate the mean, but width is a character variable.
 I can't calculate the mean of a character.

 Let's look at the dataset a bit closer.
 If you look at the column types (press the blue button next to the word seagrass in the Data section of the environment), you can see that width has **chr** next to it, which means that width is a character.
-Since there is this sample problem with length as well, let's change the entire dataframe to numeric.
+Since there is this same problem with length as well, let's change the entire dataframe to numeric.

 ``` r
 # lets make a new seagrass dataset, specifying the column types.